lamps-lab/AutoMeta/README.md

 #### AutoMeta

 AutoMeta is a metadata extractor tool for scanned Electronic Theses and Dissertations (ETDs).
 It has been built to extract seven metadata fields from the cover page of scanned ETDs.
-These fields are: Title, Author, Advisor, University, Degree, Program, Year.
+These fields are: Title, Author, Advisor, University, Degree, Program, and Year.
 It utilize learning based model such as CRF model with text-based and visual-based features.

 #### Steps